cypher-21/SafeClick/README.md

 - Add trusted sites to whitelist to bypass warnings
 - Remove sites from whitelist if needed
 - Whitelist is stored locally for privacy

+© 2025 SafeClick.
+All Rights Reserved.
+SafeClick, including its name, logo, code, design, and functionality, is the intellectual property of Parosh Biswas.
+Unauthorized reproduction, distribution, modification, or use of this software, in whole or in part, is strictly prohibited without prior written consent.
+SafeClick is free to download from the official Chrome Web Store for personal use.
+However, downloading the source code, redistributing, modifying, or pretending it as your own project is strictly prohibited.
+Any misuse may result in legal consequences.